MidLevel/MLAPI.Relay-Documentation/README.md

 **THIS HAS TO BE THE SAME ON THE GAME INSTANCE.
 SEE NOTES**
 * port is the relay port
 * bufferSize is the size of the buffer that will be allocated for messages
+* updateChecking toggles wheter or not the relay should do web requests to check for updates.
+This will not by itself enable auto update.
+* autoUpdate toggles wheter or not the relay will automatically download and deploy the latest updates.
+This requires updateChecking to be turned on.
 * licenceKey is the licence key you got when purchasing your licence.
 If this is empty or invalid, a trial licence will be used
 * channels is the list of channelTypes that should be used.
 In the order they are added
 * bandwidthGracePeriodLength is the length of the bandwidth grace peridod from the point where a client connects